<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=178113&amp;fmt=gif">

 FENTRESS BLOG

-Green Building objectives (along with certification processes like LEED) can be beneficial to both the environment and to the individual court when they are applied to a courtroom renovation project.
-Sustainable building practices relating to a courthouse may fall into several general categories,...
+Green Building objectives (along with certification processes like LEED) can benefit both the environment and the individual court when applied to a courtroom renovation project.
+Sustainable building practices relating to a courthouse may fall into several general categories, including the...

 0 Comments

 Visibility in the courtroom is vital for all participants and spectators.
-Low courtroom lighting can cause visibility problems and overly bright lighting (or the wrong types of lights) can cause glare.
-The ability to clearly see the body language...
+Low courtroom lighting can cause visibility problems; overly bright lighting (or the wrong types of lights) can cause glare.
+The ability to see the body language and facial expressions of courtroom participants, such as the...

 0 Comments